 7) Romania Digital Nomad Visa

-One of the newer digital nomad visas, you can now apply to spend a year in Romania with the option to renew for another year if you meet the requirements.
+One of the newer digital nomad visas allows you to apply to spend a year in Romania and then renew for another year if you meet the requirements.

-Already, a beloved spot within the community due to the affordable living costs, excellent infrastructure including lightning-fast and reliable internet, and frankly outstanding local travel opportunities, this visa is great news for people looking to make Romania a solid base to work from.
+Already a beloved spot within the community due to the affordable living costs, excellent infrastructure including lightning-fast and reliable internet, and frankly outstanding local travel opportunities, this visa is great news for people looking to make Romania a solid base from which to work.

 Read More: